splendo/kaluga/date-time/timer/README.md

-# Date Time
+## Timer

 | Android | iOS | JVM | JS | WasmJS | macOS | tvOS | watchOS |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ |

-This library contains multiplatform classes to work with date and time.
+This library provides a `RecurringTimer` which, once started, emits ticks at regular intervals.

 ## Installing
 This library is available on Maven Central.
-You can import Kaluga Date Time as follows:
+You can import Kaluga Timer as follows:

 ```kotlin
 repositories {